arkly-io/arweave-api/README.md

 ## Testing :gear:

-In the root folder, start the server locally and then use `pytest -v` to execute the unit tests.
+In the root folder, start the server locally and then use `tox -e py310` to execute the unit tests.

 ## Endpoint documentation :scroll: